fishhead2567/MazeGeneratorApp/README.md

 * Enable mouse wheel zooming on the maze.
 * Enable panning on the maze.
 * Allow the view to be tied to the player solver.
 * Substantially reduce the hackiness of the rendering

+Changelog
+---
+**V.1**

+-Initial commit.